“Men are disturbed not by things, but by the view which they take of them.”– Epictetus

 If the feelings are indeed false alarms that false thoughts have triggered, then those thoughts need to be corrected.

-Inferring and understanding causation of behavioural phenomena is often complex so our minds look for shortcuts to attribute causation to such phenomena.
+Inferring and understanding the causation of behavioural phenomena is often complex, so our minds look for shortcuts to attribute causation to such phenomena.